gloriaawang/gloriaawang/README.md

 I'm super passionate about using problem-solving and creativity to explore the intersection between human health and technology.
 Currently, I'm interested in health accessibility, data analytics/visualization, education, and community engagement.

 👔 Currently working as an Undergraduate Researcher @ <ins>Clark Lab, University of Pittsburgh School of Dental Medicine</ins>, previously researched @ <ins>Pirih Lab, UCLA funded by an NSF grant & competitive REU</ins> and worked as a Teaching Assistant @ <ins>University of Pittsburgh Department of Biological Sciences</ins>

-🛠 Building tech for scientific research, specializing in RNA sequencing analysis, bioinformatics, and computational biology 🎨 Actively engaging in science communication @ <ins>Carnegie Science Center</ins> and leading student organizations @ <ins>University of Pittsburgh</ins>
+🛠 Building tech for scientific research, specializing in RNA sequencing analysis, bioinformatics, and computational biology

+🎨 Actively engaging in science communication @ <ins>Carnegie Science Center</ins> and leading student organizations @ <ins>University of Pittsburgh</ins>

 🧑🏻‍💻 **Bioinformatics & Computational Skills**

-My passion for computational biology combines advanced computer programming and biological research, where I leverage advanced tools and techniques for data analysis and visualization.
+My passion for computational biology combines advanced computer programming and biological research, where I leverage advanced tools and techniques for data analysis and visualization
 <details> <summary><i> &nbsp;Take a look at some of my bioinformatics experiences 👀</i> </summary> <br />

 </details>